-- Applicants arrive in the Visual Arts Department Office (Riddell Centre 247) 30 minutes ahead of the time scheduled for the Review to set up their work. - A committee consisting of at least three Visual Arts faculty members will come to review the work and meet the applicant. - The applicant will be asked to take 5 minutes to discuss the work being presented as part of the portfolio.
+- Applicants arrive in the Visual Arts Department Office (Riddell Centre 247) 30 minutes ahead of the time scheduled for the Review to set up their work. - A committee consisting of at least three Visual Arts faculty members will come to review the work and meet the applicant. - The applicant will be asked to take 5 minutes to discuss the work presented as part of their portfolio.
 The committee will then take 5 minutes to ask questions and discuss the work with the applicant.
 Applicants should be prepared to discuss all aspects of their work such as technical, aesthetic, etc.

-Once the Review is completed, the applicant will be asked to leave the room while the committee reads the artist's statement, and discusses the portfolio and the applicant's presentation.
+Once the Review is completed, the applicant will be asked to leave the room while the committee discusses the portfolio, artist statement and the applicant's presentation.
 The applicant will remove the work from display as soon as the committee leaves the room.

-Students who are unable to attend a BFA Portfolio Review are encouraged to enter the BA Visual Arts program and schedule a Portfolio Review for entry in to the program once they are on campus.
-This will in no way disadvantage students, as many of the courses in the BA program are the same as those in the BFA program.
+Students who are unable or not ready to attend a BFA Portfolio Review are encouraged to enter the BA Visual Arts program and schedule a Portfolio Review for entry in to the program once they are on campus.
+This will in no way disadvantage students as many of the courses in the BA program are the same as those in the BFA program.